Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 The canine dewclaw (both front and hind) is a curious feature because the dog's ancestor, the wolf, does not have dewclaws at all.
 It appears the dewclaw developed after the evolution of the domestic dog.
 Research on wolves that have dewclaws found that their DNA indicated they were the product of dogs and wolves interbreeding and not an indication that wolves once had dewclaws.

 The canine front dewclaw is therefore slightly curious.
-It is a highly versatile digit that can be used for digging, climbing, grasping and for strengthening the wrist when making sharp turns.
+It is a highly versatile digit that can be used for digging, climbing, grasping, and strengthening the wrist when making sharp turns.
 It must have granted an advantage to the earliest dogs who possessed them, making them more likely to survive and breed, thus passing on the gene for dewclaws to their offspring.
 So important was the dewclaw as an evolutionary step that now nearly all dogs are born with front dewclaws.

 Hind dewclaws are harder to explain as they don't appear to offer obvious benefits to the performance or survival of the animal.
 In fact, scientists argue they should not be called dewclaws at all, but Polydactyl Mutations (extra toes).
 According to a scientific paper published in the science journal Genetics in 2008, polydactyl mutations are caused by a single gene (LMBR1) which restores this fifth toe which has otherwise been lost through canine evolution.

 No one is sure what purpose this toe might have once served, though it has been suggested it may have helped early dogs to climb, and in some breeds that are specifically bred to have rear dewclaws, they are still considered to serve this purpose.
-However, clearly there was no great advantage for the majority of dogs in having rear dewclaws, in comparison to front dewclaws, and so they were gradually lost as the domestic dog evolved.
+However, clearly, there was no great advantage for the majority of dogs in having rear dewclaws, in comparison to front dewclaws, and so they were gradually lost as the domestic dog evolved.

 What Do Rear Dewclaws Look Like?